Japanese Knotweed Removal Cost

 How Much Does It Cost to Remove Japanese Knotweed?

 If you discover Japanese knotweed growing somewhere around your property, it is essential that you act fast.
-If you leave this pest for too long, it can begin to grow underneath your home and even through your walls and floors.
+If you leave this pest for too long, it can begin to grow underneath your home and even through cracks in your walls and floors.

 There are a number of different types of Japanese knotweed removal and prices can vary from £1,000 all the way up to £20,000 for an average-sized garden in the UK.
 These prices will depend on the size of the infestation, the ease of access to your home, and the type of removal that you choose to carry out.